smulhall/objectify-utils/README-ShardedCounter.md

 		</queue>
 	</queue-entries>

 Don't forget to add a URL mapping for the default queue, or for the queue mapping you specify below!
 By default, the ShardedCounterService uses the default queue URL.
-See <a href="https://developers.google.com/appengine/docs/java/taskqueue/overview-push#URL_Endpoints">here</a> for how to configure your push queue URL endpoints:
+See <a href="https://developers.google.com/appengine/docs/java/taskqueue/overview-push#URL_Endpoints">here</a> for how to configure your push queue URL endpoints.
+<i>Note that this queue is not required if Counter deletion will not be utilized by your application<i>.

 Objectify Entity Registration
 -----------